reflectoring/reflectoring.github.io/_posts/2020-12-18-spring-boot-elasticsearch.md

 Request body: {.."query":{"bool":{"must":[{"query_string":{"query":"apple","fields":["name^1.0"],..}
 ```

-Similarly, by running the method `findByManufacturerAndCategory()`, we can see the query generated with two `query_string` corresponding to the two fields  - "manufacturer" and "category":
+Similarly, by running the method `findByManufacturerAndCategory()`, we can see the query generated with two `query_string` parameters corresponding to the two fields  - "manufacturer" and "category":
 ```shell
 TRACE ..
 Sending request POST /productindex/_search..:
 Request body: {.."query":{"bool":{"must":[{"query_string":{"query":"samsung","fields":["manufacturer^1.0"],..}},{"query_string":{"query":"laptop","fields":["category^1.0"],..}}],..}},"version":true}
 ```
 There are numerous combinations of [method naming patterns](https://docs.spring.io/spring-data/elasticsearch/docs/current/reference/html/#elasticsearch.query-methods.criterions) which generate a wide range of Elasticsearch queries.

-## Indexing and Searching with ElasticsearchRestTemplate
+## Indexing and Searching with `ElasticsearchRestTemplate`
 The Spring Data repository may not be suitable when we need more control over how we design our queries or when the team already has expertise with Elasticsearch syntax.

-In this situation, we use [ElasticsearchRestTemplate](https://docs.spring.io/spring-data/elasticsearch/docs/current/api/org/springframework/data/elasticsearch/core/ElasticsearchRestTemplate.html).
+In this situation, we use [`ElasticsearchRestTemplate`](https://docs.spring.io/spring-data/elasticsearch/docs/current/api/org/springframework/data/elasticsearch/core/ElasticsearchRestTemplate.html).
 It is the new client of Elasticsearch based on HTTP, replacing the TransportClient of earlier versions, which used a node-to-node binary protocol.

-`ElasticsearchRestTemplate` implements the interface `ElasticsearchOperations`, which does the heavy-lifting for low level search and cluster actions.
+`ElasticsearchRestTemplate` implements the interface `ElasticsearchOperations`, which does the heavy lifting for low level search and cluster actions.

 ### Indexing
 This interface has the methods `index()` for adding a single document and `bulkIndex()` for adding multiple documents to the index.
 The code snippet here shows the use of `bulkIndex()` for adding multiple products to the index "productindex":